robinvanderknaap/iDeal.NET/README.md

 		<acquirerCertificate filename="Util\TestCertificates\idealsim_public.cer" />
     </iDeal>

 The merchant id is the unique identifier you received from your iDeal provider(acquirer).
 The merchant subId is usually 0, or otherwise specified by the acquirer.
-The acquirer url points to the url of your acquirer which handles all iDeal requests, this will also be given to you by the acquirer.
+The url points to the url of your acquirer which handles all iDeal requests.

 The acceptant certicate is the private certificate created or bought by the acceptant (webshop), the related public key has to be uploaded to your acquirer.
 See below how to create a new self signed certificate.

-The acquirer certificate is the certificate you receive from your acquirer, with this certificate responses from the acquirer are verified.
+The acquirer certificate is the certificate you receive from your ideal provider, with this certificate responses from the acquirer are verified.

 The filenames of the certificates specify the relative path to the files containing the certificates.
-Only for the private acceptant certificate is a password needed.
+Only for the private acceptant certificate a password is needed.

-It's also possible to load the certificates from a certificate store, which is the most secure option:
+It's also possible to load the certificates from a certificate store, which is the most secure and preferable option:

 	<iDeal>
         <merchant id="123456789" subId="0" />